Life Happens- Why I’m Not Apologizing

 We are all human, we all make mistakes, things happen, and it’s crazy that we’ve set the bar so high up there, that we think we need to be on our A-game 24/7.

-I can’t begin to tell you how many times I went back and forth with even writing this post and sharing it with you all, simply because that stupid little voice in my head kept saying- “nobody wants to hear about your struggles, they just want to hear about all the good things in your life.”
+I can’t begin to tell you how many times I went back and forth with even writing this post and sharing it with you all, simply because that silly little voice in my head kept saying- “nobody wants to hear about your struggles, they just want to hear about all the good things in your life.”

 And if that’s true, well I’m sorry to disappoint you, but I’m not perfect and my life most certainly isn’t either.